 2. Keep your design clean

-When your logo design consists of black space, it’s also easier to integrate it into different formats—for example, incorporating your logo in brochures, posters, printed t-shirts and other marketing schemes.
+When your logo design consists of black space, it’s also easier to integrate it into different formats—for example, incorporating your logo in brochures, calendar, coffee table book and other marketing schemes.

 3. Be unique

 These days, nothing is truly original, although that’s always the goal.

 Many brands struggle with creating an outstanding logo that hasn’t already been done.

 However, coming up with a unique design doesn’t mean avoiding imitation altogether.
 It’s crucial to get creative and design something innovative and out-of-the-box.

 4. Research the competition

 Now, we’re not saying you should copy design fads just to keep up with the times.